josephcayetano/Logistic-Regression-Analysis/README.md

 # D600-Task-2-Logistic-Regression-Analysis
 ### Overview
+This project applies logistic regression to classify homes as "luxury" based on property and neighborhood features.
+The analysis includes data preprocessing, exploratory data analysis (EDA), and feature selection to optimize model performance.
+The final model is evaluated using accuracy, confusion matrix, and other classification metrics to assess predictive quality.

 ### Logistic Regression – Luxury Home Classification
 -	Developed a logistic regression model to classify homes as ‘luxury’ based on 12+ predictors (e.g., NumBathrooms, LocalAmenities).